markproy/bird-classification-workshop/docs/lab1-image-prep.md

 ## Step 1 - Start the notebook instance

 Prior to the workshop, a SageMaker notebook instance called `BirdClassificationWorkshop` was created in your account.
+Note that the notebook instance name may have a suffix so that it can be uniquely identified if you are sharing an account for this workshop.
+If so, choose the one with your assigned suffix.

 Open the [Amazon SageMaker console](https://console.aws.amazon.com/sagemaker/) in a new browser tab, and click on `Notebook instances` in the left hand panel.
 If the `Status` of the instance is `InService`, click on `Open` to open the notebook instance.
 If not, click on `Start` to first start the instance before opening it.
 It will take a few minutes to start the notebook instance, so while that is happening, proceed to step 2 (creating your S3 bucket).

 ## Step 2 - Create an S3 bucket for use throughout the workshop